 Municipal Survey - Location of Flood Prone Areas: Survey respondents were asked to identify areas in their municipality that are susceptible to damages from flooding and/or have had repeated damages (such as road overtopping, culvert damages, coastal erosion, etc.).
 Respondents were also asked to list out possible specific actions for the County (as a whole) and their town to undertake in the susceptible areas to flood damage.
+Refer also to prioritized mitigation actions listed in Elements C4-C5.

 The following is a summary of areas that could be subject to flooding and/or have had repeated flood damages in specific jurisdictions, as identified in the Lincoln County Hazard Mitigation Planning Survey, 2021.
+The below table also includes responses received during the Public Comment Period for the LCHMP.